RPerottoni/Health_Insurance_Cross_Sell/README.md

 Discussing the lift curve chart, we can see that our model performs approximately three times better than the random selection process, for 27% of the data (20.000 clients). </p>

 # 7. Business Results

-1 - The cost for contacting each client has been set at $40.00.

-2 - The minimum price for the new product has been set at $1,100.00.

-3 - Scores above 0.6 have been set to represent interested customers.

 ## 7.1 - Business Questions